tntmeijs/pitona/README.md

 ## Goals
 The main purpose of this project is to see if it is possible to read OBD2 data from the onboard ECU.
 However, simply logging data to a console is rather boring and too easy.
-To make things a little more interesting, I'd like to eventually build an Android application that can display the real-time data of the motorcycle's ECU.
+To make things a little more interesting, I'd like to build a website that shows you the real-time data of the motorcycle (**please do not read this while you are riding!**).

 If all goes well, I'd like to turn the application into a very neat tool to analyse my riding data.
 It'd be awesome to have access to statistics such as lean angle, top speed, averge speed, GPS data,